alioh/IHI-QI104/_posts/2020-04-08-L2 How to Learn from Run Charts and Control Charts.md

 ## Counting Runs on a Run Chart
 A run is one or more consecutive points that all lie on the same side of the median.
 To count runs, we draw circle around each run and count the circles.
 This example should explain how to count runs:

+![](/IHI-QI104/img/L2-2.jpg)
+###### excel file, with the data and chart, can be found [here](/IHI-QI104/xlsx/L2-2.xlsx).

 In this example, we have 13 runs.
 Each green circle is one run.
-If point is ont he baseline, it does not count as part of the run.
+If point is on the median line, it does not count as part of the run.

-![](/IHI-QI104/img/L2-2.jpg)
-###### excel file, with the data and chart, can be found [here](/IHI-QI104/xlsx/L2-2.xlsx).

 ## Four Rules for Interpreting Run Charts
 Drawing circles around runs help us finding evidences of non-random changes, signals of improving or deterioration.
 After drawing the circles, we look for the following: